A Radical Geography Community

 The Institute’s facilitated discussion groups, debates and panels, training and skills development modules, and plenary sessions were led by Nicholas Blomley (Simon Fraser University), Alain Deneault (Collège international de philosophie, Paris), Cindi Katz (City University of New York), Katherine McKittrick (Queen’s University / Antipode) and Jamie Peck (University of British Columbia / the Antipode Foundation).

-Mohawk scholars and activists Ellen Gabriel and Clifton Nicholas led field trips and other sessions; Francis Boots and Philip Deere opened the week with a welcome ceremony.
+Indigenous scholars, activists and artists from Kanehsatà:ke, Kanien’kehá:ka Territory, Ellen Gabriel and Clifton Nicholas led field trips and other sessions, including plenaries; Ateronhiatakon Francis Boots and Oskenontona Philip Deering opened the week with a welcome ceremony.
 We were pleased to welcome graduate student and early-career participants from all over: